About me

 Why I do what I do?

 I initially took up photography as a hobby, driven by a lifelong passion for wildlife and a desire to capture the magnificent animals I encountered in zoos around the world.
-However, photography quickly evolved into much more than a pastime; it became a powerful medium through which I could promote conservation efforts, not only for endangered species globally but also for the unique wildlife found here in Aotearoa, our own corner of the world.
+However, photography quickly evolved into much more than a pastime; it became a powerful medium through which I could promote conservation efforts, not only for endangered species globally, but also for the unique wildlife found here in Aotearoa, our own corner of the world.

 How I Started

 My passion for wildlife began at a very young age.
-From as early as I can remember, I was fascinated by animals—spending every opportunity searching for birds, persuading my parents to take me to the zoo, and even asking (unsuccessfully) for crocodiles and snakes as pets.
+From as early as I can remember, I was fascinated by animal, spending every opportunity searching for birds, persuading my parents to take me to the zoo, and even asking (unsuccessfully) for crocodiles and snakes as pets.
 This early obsession was largely inspired by my childhood hero, Steve Irwin.
 To me, he was a true superhero, and at just four years old, I proudly visited Australia Zoo dressed as him.
 That enthusiasm never faded; instead, it evolved into a lifelong commitment to wildlife and conservation.

-I formally began my journey into photography during a family trip to Sydney in 2019, where I "borrowed" my sister’s brand-new camera at Taronga Zoo and began photographing every animal I encountered.
+I properly began my journey into photography during a family trip to Sydney in 2019, where I "borrowed" my sister’s brand-new camera at Taronga Zoo and began photographing every animal I encountered.
 What started as a spontaneous experience quickly grew into a powerful passion, combining my love of animals with a new way to share their stories.

 Throughout school, I pursued every opportunity to study wildlife, focusing on biology and environmental sciences.
 This academic pathway led me to complete a degree in Biology at the University of Canterbury.
-Today, my work in conservation and my photography practice complement one another—allowing me to not only document the beauty and diversity of wildlife but also to convey vital conservation messages to inspire and educate others
+Today, my work in conservation and my photography practice complement one another, allowing me to not only document the beauty and diversity of wildlife but also to convey vital conservation messages to inspire and educate others

 What’s next for me?